e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 #### 1. Product - What?

 Product is here to **figure out what should be built**.
-They answer the question 'What?'.
+They answer the question **'What?'**.

 There is a process-y way to go at this, but many companies (small and big, young and old) are being very successful with an organic approach, so it's not mandatory.
-The obsession for data to figure out what to do next can be a sign of a team that doesn't understand their customer/end users.
-It's fine to be there, but again, recognize the problem, so you can address it.
+Don't torture yourself if you don't or can't do all the things below.

 Here are some of the ways the Product role can find the answers to 'What?':